microsoft/AcademicContent/Labs/AI and Machine Learning/TensorFlow/TensorFlow.md

         run()
     ```

     They key code here is the call to ```subprocess.check_output```, which invokes the trained model by executing a Python script named **label_image.py** found in the "scripts" folder, passing in the image that the user selected.
-This script, too, came from the repo that you cloned in the previous exercise.
+This script came from the repo that you cloned in the previous exercise.

 1. Use your favorite search engine to find a few food images — some containing hot dogs, and some not.
 Download these images and store them in the location of your choice in the VM's file system.